Elijer/moonbot/READMEs/Deployment.md

 ### To Do
 - Change the branch I want to a new "release branch", which will also deploy for Django
+- Make sure that the backend URL is loaded through environmental variables, different for local and production.

+# 4) Use Doppler
+Doppler is a secret management solution that I've been meaning to check out for a while.
+Their pitch is, simplify secret management across environments.

+- Create an account
+- Install the CLI

+### Paint Points
+For create-react-app apps, all environmental variables, doppler or otherwise, must start with [REACT_APP](https://create-react-app.dev/docs/adding-custom-environment-variables/).